KhiopsML/khiops-doc/docs/api-docs/kdic/date-rules.md

 Numerical YearDay(Date value)
 ```

-Day in year in a date value.
+Day in year in a date value, starting at 1 for January 1st and ending at 365 or 366 for December 31st, depending on whether it is a leap year.

 ## WeekDay